-- (1) Goods and services may only be procured by way of - - (a) Petty cash or direct purchases, up to a transaction value of R2 000 (VAT included); - (b) Written or verbal quotations for procurements of a transaction value over R2 000 up to R10 000 (VAT included) in which no formal quotation shall be required;
+- (1) Goods and services may only be procured by way of - - (a) petty cash or direct purchases, up to a transaction value of R2 000 (VAT included);

-- (c) Formal written price quotations for procurements of a transaction value over R10 000 up to R200 000 (VAT included); and - (d) A competitive bidding process for - - (i) Procurement above a transaction value of R200 000 (VAT included); and - (ii) The procurement of long term contacts. - (2) The Chief Executive Officer may, in writing - - (a) Lower, but not increase, the diriment threshold values specified in subparagraph or - (b) direct that - - (i) written or verbal quotations are obtained for any specific procurement of a transaction value lower than R2 000; - (ii) formal written prices quotations be obtained for any specific procurement of a transaction value lower than R10 000; or - (iii) a competitive bidding process is followed for any specific procurement of a transaction value lower than R200 000. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+- (b) formal written price quotations for procurements of a transaction value over R2 000 up to R750 000 (VAT included); and - (c) a competitive bidding process for - - (i) procurement above a transaction value of R750 000 (VAT included); and - (2) The Chief Executive Officer may, in writing - (a) lower, but not increase, the diriment threshold values specified in subparagraph or - (b) direct that - - (i) formal written prices quotations be obtained for any specific procurement of a transaction value lower than R2 000; or - (ii) a competitive bidding process is followed for any specific procurement of a transaction value lower than the competitive bidding thresholds specified in subparagraph 12(1)(c). - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
 When determining transaction value, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction. - (4) When Identifying the appropriate procurement process, consideration must also be given to any other costs associated with the maintenance of the products/goods throughout its estimated useful life. - (5) Compliance with all legislative requirements and order procedures not related to the SCM system such as project selection, feasibility, justification and approval processes, planning approvals and budget approvals must be adhered to by the relevant department requiring the goods or services.

-13. General preconditions for consideration of written quotation or bids
+13. General preconditions for consideration of formal written quotation or bids